-- bigger attractiveness of the company for young employees,
+- Bigger attractiveness of the company for younger employees.

 In order to answer the question asked at the beginning of this article, we are going to analyse IKEA’s stance on CRS and see if activity in this field directly translates to improved financial performance and other benefits.

 IKEA’s take on sustainability and profitability – The Giant of Corporate Social Responsibility

 When talking about CSR we have to mention IKEA.
 The company has been a part of many social initiatives and for many is considered a leader in terms of CSR efforts.